 To safeguard the health of employees and guests during the coronavirus pandemic, indoor tours of the Annenbergs’ historic house are not available at this time.
 See our rules for visiting.
 Visits to the historic estate are outdoors and by guided tour only.
-Guests on all tours must be at least 10 years old, and are required to wear face masks that cover the nose and mouth and to social distance from members of another party and their guides.
+Guests on all tours must be at least 10 years old and are required to social distance from members of another party and their guides.
 As per CDC guidelines, fully vaccinated persons do not have to wear a face covering outdoors.
 Each of our tours are small, personal, and requires a ticket.
 We do not offer large group tours.

 - Landscape Tour—Reserve a special tour for as many as six people (your family members, your friends) who will take a guided, 45-minute shuttle ride throughout the 200-acre estate.
 The tour features Sunnylands’ landscape, outdoor sculpture, nine-hole golf course, and sustainability efforts.
 No walking is required on this tour; passengers must be at least 10 years old and able to board shuttle.
 This tour does not include access to the historic house.